ravrahn/pingchart/README.md

 By default, pingchart will ping google.com, and it will display enough lines such that a finished command will fill the terminal window.

 The chart will display the last \<max lines\> results, but it won't stop pinging when it reaches \<max lines\>, only when quit using ^C.

+##Note

+This has been tested only on OS X 10.10.4 using zsh.